ibm-cloud-docs/vpc/snapshots_vpc_planning.md

 When you plan a snapshot strategy for your {{site.data.keyword.block_storage_is_short}} volumes, you might find this checklist helpful to set up and use the snapshot service.
 {: shortdesc}

-Snapshots are currently not supported for LinuxONE (s390x processor architecture).
-{: note}

 ## Planning to create and use snapshots
 {: #planning-for-data-encryption}